 Manufacturers

-Sometimes a truck component fails, causing the rig to malfunction and making it difficult for the truck driver to control the tractor or trailer.
+Sometimes, a truck component fails, causing the rig to malfunction and making it difficult for the truck driver to control the tractor or trailer.
 Anything from failing brakes, tires, or kingpins can lead to disaster.
 In some cases, these failures stem from a lack of adequate maintenance.
-However, in other situations, the problem can be traced to a part that came defective right from the manufacturer.
+However, in othersituations, the problem can be traced to a part that came defective right from the manufacturer.

 When truck crashes occur because a manufacturer designed, produced, sold, and/or distributed a defective part or system, the manufacturers and various distributors along the supply chain could bear responsibility.